 Long-term care is a broad-based term used to describe the many facilities and services that specialize in at-home and residential care.
 From independent living to assisted living to nursing home care, today's long-term care providers present various options to fulfill the care needs for seniors as well as for people of any age with chronic conditions and diseases and/or disabilities.
 Much of this guide focuses on today's senior population as it comprises most of the market for long-term care services.
-However, the guide's purpose is to help everyone currently or potentially associated with long-term care options--the ill or disabled and the caregivers in their family and circle of friends to:
+However, the guide's purpose is to help everyone currently or potentially associated with long-term care options including those who have illnesses or disabilities and the caregivers in their family and circle of friends to:

 The five types of licensed care services and facilities covered are:

 Homes that accept non-ambulatory residents are required to meet special building code requirements.
 Depending on a facility's compliance levels under the Uniform Statewide Building Code, assisted living facility residents may be: